build-on-aws/content/posts/llm-falcon-40b-model-deployment/index.md

 date: 2023-08-28
 ---

-In this guide, we'll delve into deploying Falcon-40B, an open-source Large Language Model with 40 billion parameters, on Amazon SageMaker.
+In this guide, we'll delve into deploying Falcon-40B, an open-source Large Language Model with 40 billion parameters, with Amazon SageMaker.

-We'll describe two distinct deployment avenues:
+We'll describe three deployment options:

-- SageMaker JumpStart: A direct and user-friendly deployment route.
+- SageMaker JumpStart - with sensible defaults.
+- SageMaker JumpStart - using the SageMaker SDK.
-- SageMaker Notebook: A hands-on approach, allowing for detailed configuration and granular control.
+- SageMaker Studio Notebook - a hands-on approach, allowing for detailed configuration and granular control.

-But before we proceed, let's acquaint ourselves with the foundational aspects of the Falcon-40B LLM.
+But before we proceed, let's acquaint ourselves with the foundational aspects of Falcon-40B from the [model card published on Hugging Face](https://huggingface.co/tiiuae/falcon-40b).

 ## 1. Falcon-40B Open Source LLM Overview

-Falcon-40B is a 40B parameter causal decoder-only model built by the Technology Innovation Institute (TII) of the United Arab Emirates.
-It was trained on 1,000B tokens of [RefinedWeb](https://huggingface.co/datasets/tiiuae/falcon-refinedweb) dataset enhanced with curated corpora.
-It is one of a very small number of genuine open-source LLMs, and is made available under the Apache 2.0 license.
+Falcon-40B is one of a family of models that range in size from 7 billion parameters, to 40 billon parameters.
+The 40B denotes the 40 billon parameters version.
+These models are causal decoder-only model built by the Technology Innovation Institute (TII) of the United Arab Emirates and are some of a very small number of genuinely open-source LLMs, made available under the Apache 2.0 license.
+At one point Falcon-40B topped the (ever shifting) [Hugging Face LLM Benchmark](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) leader board.

-### 1.1 Features

-The Falcon-40B LLM has many powerful features including:

-- **Large size**: Falcon-40B has 40 billion parameters, which allows it to learn more complex relationships between words and concepts.
-- **Efficient training**: Falcon-40B uses a variety of techniques to improve training efficiency, such as 3D parallelism and ZeRO optimization.
-- **Advanced architecture**: Falcon-40B LLM uses an advanced architecture, including flash attention and multi-query attention.
+Behind the scenes, Falcon-40B uses a variety of techniques to improve training efficiency, such as 3D parallelism and ZeRO optimization.
+The model also uses an advanced architecture, including flash attention and multi-query attention.
 These techniques enable the model to better 'understand' long-distance dependencies in texts.
-- **Open Source**: Flacon 40B LLM is truly open-source, allowing researchers and developers to experiment and improve it.

-### 1.2 Training data
+### 1.1 Training data

-Falcon-40B has been trained using 1000 billion tokens from RefinedWeb, a filtered and deduplicated high-quality web dataset.
+Falcon-40B has been trained using 1000 billion tokens from [RefinedWeb](https://huggingface.co/datasets/tiiuae/falcon-refinedweb), a filtered and deduplicated high-quality web dataset.
 It's worth mentioning that the Falcon team considered the data quality of this dataset to be very good, so they also wrote a [paper](https://arxiv.org/pdf/2306.01116.pdf) for this high-quality dataset, as shown below.

 ![The RefinedWeb Dataset for Falcon LLM](images/refinedWeb-dataset.png)

+Falcon-40B is trained mostly on English, German, Spanish, French, with limited capabilities also in in Italian, Portuguese, Polish, Dutch, Romanian, Czech, Swedish.
+The Falcon team say that it will not generalize well to other languages, and you should be aware that it could carry the stereotypes and biases commonly encountered online.

-### 1.3 Training parameters
+### 1.2 Training parameters

-Falcon-40B was trained using Amazon SageMaker, using 384 A100 40GB GPUs on the p4d instances.
+Falcon-40B was trained using Amazon SageMaker, using 384 A100 40GB GPUs on the [p4d instances](https://aws.amazon.com/ec2/instance-types/p4/).
 During training, the model used a 3D parallel strategy, with model states partitioned across all the GPUs (ZeRo).
 Model training began in December 2022 and took two months.
-The main [training parameters](https://huggingface.co/tiiuae/falcon-40b) are as follows:
+The main training parameters are as follows:

 ![The main training parameters of Falcon-40B](images/falcon-training-parameters.png)

-### 1.4 Model architecture
+### 1.3 Model architecture

 Falcon-40B is a causal decoder-only model, trained on a causal language modeling task (i.e., predict the next token).
 The architecture is broadly adapted from the GPT-3 paper ([Brown et al., 2020](https://arxiv.org/abs/2005.14165)), with the following differences: